Linnea Comstock PT, DPT, OCS MPA

 She grew up in Washington State and most especially loves the water, both the Puget Sound and area lakes.
 She loves spending time with family (especially grandkids), travel, and attending sporting events as well as travel.
 She considers it a blessing and is grateful she has been able to work in this wonderful field, helping patients to return to higher levels of function.

-Lori has been a physical therapist since 1988, working in the Olympia area since 2006 after a period of staying at home caring for her children.
+Lori has been a physical therapist since 1988.
+Lori has been working in the Olympia area since 2006 after a period of staying at home caring for her children.
 She completed her transitional doctorate of physical therapy (DPT) in 2011, and received board certification as an Orthopedic Clinical Specialist (OCS) from the American Physical Therapy Association in 2012.
 Since June of 2010, she has been treating patients with pelvic health issues, with specialty training completed through Herman & Wallace Institute.
-She was just notified that she passed the inaugural Pelvic Therapy Practitioner Certification exam through Herman &Wallace.
+She passed the Pelvic Therapy Practitioner Certification exam through Herman &Wallace.
 Her bachelor’s degree was through Ithaca College in New York, with graduate degree through AT Still University.